Capillary/api-documentation/source/index.html.md

-## Response Codes
+## HTTP Status Codes

+<aside class="notice">There are two types of failure cases - Errors and Warnings.
+Errors occur when the main activity fails - it could be due to internal error or incorrect input.
+Warnings occur when the primary activity is succeeded, but the secondary activity/activities failed. </aside>

-The following are global success and error codes.
-The response codes of each resource are provided in the respective sections.
+These are the standard codes that that provided the result of a client request.
+The response codes for each resource are provided in the respective sections.

 Code | Description
 ---- | -----------